 UG Exams are conducted entirely by the affiliating University.
 In PG Botany, scrutiny of the corrected answer scripts and Supplementary Exam system has been introduced.

-At the UG level, the frequency of tests has been increased to ensure proper preparation for the University
+At the UG level, the frequency of tests has been increased to ensure proper preparation for the University Examination.
+Progress Evaluation tests, Pre-final Exams coupled by guardian meetings have strengthened the academic culture and has involved all the stakeholders in the process.

-2.9 No. of faculty members involved in curriculum restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop
+- 2.9 No. of faculty members involved in curriculum restructuring/revision/syllabus development as member of Board of Study/Faculty/Curriculum Development workshop - 2.10 Average percentage of attendance of students - 2.11 Course/Programme wise distribution of pass percentage / Number :